ruyd/Concentrate/README.md

 A Modern Add-on for a Quiet and Focused Browsing Experience.

 ![Image](visuals/ConcentrateUI.gif)
-NewTab Options to FullScreen to Amazon to AutoScroll in Guest
+NewTab de-fullscreen then Clock to popup to url type then popup auOptions to FullScreen to Amazon to AutoScroll in Guest

 ![Image](visuals/Options.png)